tyliang/Tengyuan.Liang/content/publication/ipm-est.md

 publication_types = ["3"]

 # Publication name and optional abbreviated version.
-publication = "arXiv:1908.10324"
+publication = "arXiv:1910."
 publication_short = ""

 # Abstract and optional shortened version.
 abstract = "We study the minimax optimal rates for estimating a range of Integral Probability Metrics (IPMs) between two unknown probability measures, based on $n$ independent samples from them.
 Curiously, we show that estimating the IPM itself between probability measures, is not significantly easier than estimating the probability measures under the IPM.
-We prove that the minimax optimal rates for these two problems are multiplicatively equivalent, up to a $\log \log (n)/\log (n)$ factor." abstract_short = ""
+We prove that the minimax optimal rates for these two problems are multiplicatively equivalent, up to a $\\log \\log (n)/\\log (n)$ factor." abstract_short = ""

 # Featured image thumbnail (optional)
 image_preview = ""

 # Is this a selected publication? (true/false)
-selected = true
+selected = false

 # Projects (optional).
 #   Associate this publication with one or more of your projects.